Using a New/Mode action page enables you to seamlessly integrate your tools with a customizable page that is optimized

 Our action pages are linked directly to the tools you create, so to create an action page, you first need to follow the steps to create a tool.
 Once you have set up your tool, you're ready to create an action page for it.

-If you're on the Campaign Builder, Organization, or Network plan you can use action pages right away 🎉
+If you're on the Organization or Network plan you can use action pages right away 🎉

-If you're on the Digital Advocate plan or one of our legacy plans, you can add action pages to your subscription for US $29/month.
+If you're on the Digital Advocate plan, the Campaign Builder plan, or one of our legacy plans, you can add action pages to your subscription for US $29/month.
 Contact us and we'll get you set up!

 Step 1: Creating an action page